-In a change to our previous practice, we have made only limited use of pre-informing companies of our intention of including their reports in our samples for thematic review.
-This is to allow us to remain as flexible as possible and respond to the poorer reporting we might see in practice rather than commit ourselves to looking at reports that have already been reconsidered and improved by management prior to publication.
+In a change to our previous practice, we have made less use of pre-informing companies of our intention of including their reports in our samples for thematic review.
+This allows us to remain as flexible as possible and respond to the poorer reporting we might see in practice rather than commit ourselves to looking at reports that have already been re-considered and improved by management prior to publication.